 Freezing And Storing Instructions

+To Store.
 Keep refrigerated for up to a week.
 Bring to room temperature before whisking it again with a little water or a splash of vinegar (apple cider vinegar or rice vinegar) to refresh the flavor.

 You only need a little extra liquid to return the desired consistency.